 The procedures established today for developing complex mechatronic systems are often stretched to their limits.
-ITQ has been involved in a multitude of research projects since 1998, with the goal of coping with the increasing importance of interdisciplinary development.
+ITQ has been involved in a multitude of research projects for more than 20 years, with the goal of coping with the increasing importance of interdisciplinary development.
 For it is important for the continuing ability of German companies to compete on the international market to give new directions and new impetus on the research sector.
 For this reason, we participate in the planning and implementation of research projects.

 Improving the Employability of Doctorates in Emerging Areas

 The European project OUTDOC (Outplacement support for doctorates in emerging areas) is financed by Erasmus+ programme and coordinated by the University of Salamanca in Spain.
 It is aimed at improving the employability of doctorates in emerging areas.
 The main study goal was to reduce the mismatch between employers’ demands and expertise of doctorates while identifying employers’ needs.
 More than 250 companies from several European countries have participated in a query in order to find the most valuable skills for employers.
 The collected data will be used to develop an online soft skills training that will increase employability of doctorates in the industry.